Noise we are not able to investigate

 When you make a complaint to the service your details are confidential.

-In the event of a prosecution by Tower Hamlets Council, your details will then become known to the individual creating the nuisance and you will be required to make a statement and attend court.
+In the event of a prosecution by the council, your details will then become known to the individual creating the nuisance and you will be required to make a statement and attend court.
 Without your support in this matter, we would not be able take formal action in support of your complaint.

 Property landlords, Managing Agents and/or Housing Providers